chadian/vouch/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-blue.svg)](http://commitizen.github.io/cz-cli/)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/chadian/vouch/blob/master/LICENSE.txt)

-A javascript promise library designed against the Promises/A+ specification.
+A typescript promise library designed against the Promises/A+ specification.
 It has been tested with the [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests) so it should work other promise libraries and implementations.